pcosmos.ca

 Text in most part from Microsoft Visual C++ 6.0 Docs.

-This function returns the numeric value or the string value of a node reference it receives as argument.
+This function returns the numeric value or the string value of a node pointer it receives as argument.
 The node must contain a number or a string.

-This function receive as parameter a reference to a node of "variable" type.
+This function receive as parameter a pointer to a node of "variable" type.
 The returned value is a string containing the name of the variable.

 > a = `i + 1'.childset[0]